altruios/namshubettulpa/public/namshubettulpa/chapters/a-stone-walled-kink.md

 *Martha nodded*
 *Kent paused*
 "K::What's so weird about that?"
-*Martha's eyes darted to the left again*
+*Martha's eyes darted to the right again*
 }
 {
 *And she sighed*